Clifftabu/airbnb-clone-project/README.md

   Sets up and manages CI/CD pipelines, automates deployments, and ensures system scalability using tools like Docker.
 - Project Manager:
   Oversees project timelines and ensures collaboration among team members and to achieve project goals effectively.

+# Technology Stack
+- Django:Web framework used for backend development and API design.
+- MySQL: A relational database for storing and managing data.
+- GraphQL: Query language for APIs to enable efficient and flexible data fetching.
+- Docker: For containerization, ensuring consistent development and deployment environments.